odewahn/dds-field-guide/manage-environment.md

 * [cfengine](http://cfengine.com/community).
 "CFEngine Community is the Open Source foundation of CFEngine's innovative configuration management technology that helps systems administrators automate and ensure the availability, security and compliance of mission-critical applications and services."
 * [ansible](http://www.ansible.com/home).
 "Ansible is the simplest way to automate apps and IT infrastructure."
 * [salt](http://www.saltstack.com/).
 "Fast, scalable and flexible software for data center automation, from infrastructure and any cloud, to the entire application stack"
-* [dockerfile](https://www.docker.io/learn/dockerfile/level1/).
-If you're building a docker image, you can specify a lot of the dependencies by specifying a [dockerfile](https://www.docker.io/learn/dockerfile/level1/) for the container.
+* [Docker](https://www.docker.io/learn/dockerfile/level1/).
+If you're building a Docker image, you can specify a lot of the dependencies by specifying a [dockerfile](https://www.docker.io/learn/dockerfile/level1/) for the container.